jhrcook/package-as-analysis/docs/Getting-Started.md

 ## Conclusion

 Setting up a R package is actually pretty easy, flexible, and customizable.
 It is also amendable to change later on (especially because of the usethis package), so there is not need to fret about making it perfect - pieces can always be added later.

+**Note:** At this point, the package is unlikely to pass checks because there are no tests.